 - The above medications can be used as monotherapy for patients with less severe illness.

 - A second mood stabilizer and/or atypical antipsychotic can be added if monotherapy is not sufficient.

 - Some patients may do well on lithium or divalproex plus an atypical antipsychotic; others may need triple therapy consisting of lithium, divalproex, and an atypical antipsychotic.

 - Atypical antipsychotic are also recommended for patients who present with psychotic features (e.g., delusions, hallucinations).

-- Medication choice is based on mood symptoms, medication side effects, and past responses to medication, but some degree of trial and error is expected, as it is not possible to predict whether a patient will benefit from and/or tolerate a specific medication.
+- Medication choice is based on mood symptoms, medication side effects, and past responses to medication, but some degree of trial and error is expected.

 - One needs to carefully monitor mood symptoms and medication side effects, and titrate doses appropriately.